JamieS56/Milestone-Project-4/README.md

 * "Base functionality e.g. creating editing and deleting data works without any problems."

-    I have tested creat
+    I have tested creating fixtures and tickets and it all works, all the form validation stops empty forms being submitted and invalid data being entered.

+    Edditing fixtures also has been tested thouroughly again all the form validation works and stops invalid info being entered.
+There is a bug when changing teams, go to the known bugs section for more info.

 * "Sending an automatic email on ticket bookings."

     The user recieves an email when creating a booking and confirms all the details of the booking for the user.
+I used Djangos email module to send the email.

     tickets/views.py
     ```